Filet Mignon with Red Wine Sauce

 Perfect for a Parisian-inspired Valentine’s Day.
 Serve with roasted asparagus, light creamed spinach or mashed potatoes with celery root.

-- 8 oz uncooked lean and trimmed beef filet mignon, washed and patted dry (use two 1/4 lb pieces)
+uncooked lean and trimmed beef filet mignon8 oz, washed and patted dry (use two 1/4 lb pieces)

-- 6 Tbsp table wine, red, such as Burgundy or Bordeaux
+table wine6 Tbsp, red, such as Burgundy or Bordeaux

 unsalted butter1 tsp

 chives½ Tbsp, or parsley, fresh, chopped